MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.StEyx.md

 If known_y's and known_x's are empty or have less than three data points, **StEyx** returns the #DIV/0! error value.

-The equation for the standard error of the predicted y is as follows, where x and y are the sample means AVERAGE(known_x's) and AVERAGE(known_y's), and n is the sample size.
+The equation for the standard error of the predicted y is as follows, where x and y are the sample means AVERAGE(known_x's) and AVERAGE(known_y's), and n is the sample size:

 > ![Formula](../images/awfsteyx_ZA06051250.gif)